 directly to the 110V or 220V DC mains (where available).

-For use on AC networks, an optional external rectifier was available.
+For use on AC networks, an optional external rectifier

 was mounted on the wooden bottom panel at the

 Is has been removed from the machine shown here.

 of the keyboard showed that power was turned on.

 It should be noted that the machine is not motor-driven,